catan-ai/project/stateSpacePseudo.md

 State stateActionTransition(State, Action):
-    # If the Action is deterministic (building anything)
+    # If the Action is deterministic (building anything or playing a monopoly, year of plenty, or road builder dcard)
-    if (Action is build road, build city, build settlement):
+    if (Action is build road, build city, build settlement, play monopoly, year of plenty, or road builder dcard):
         # Assuming that State is a combination of player (including recources and d_cards) and board objects,
         # buildSuccessorState will take the action and update these two objects and return the resulting objects
         successor = buildSuccessorState(State, Action)
+        return successor

     if (Action is draw d_card)
+        # get all cards in the dcard list for the board
+        available_dcards = board.dcards
+        total_dcards = len(available_dcards)

+        num_cards = {
+            "Knight": 0,
+            "Point": 0,
+            "Monopoly": 0,
+            "Road Builder": 0,
+            "Year Of Plenty": 0
+        }

+        for card in available_dcards:
+            num_cards[card.label] += 1

+        card_labels = list(num_cards.keys())
+        weights = list(num_cards.values())

+        sampled_card = random.choices(card_labels, weights=weights, k=1)[0]

+        successor = new state from adding the sampled card to the player's hand return successor

+    if (Action is play a knight card or place the robber)

-    return State
+        return successor

 Note State buildSuccessorState(State, Action) will simply be a method that will update the board and all players hands based on an action taken.
 I am not going to write pseudocode for it, but all the functionality should already exist in the code, we just need to leverage the right functions and variables.